traefik/traefik/docs/basics.md

 - `PathStrip`: Same as `Path` but strip the given prefix from the request URL's Path.
 - `PathPrefix`: PathPrefix adds a matcher for the URL path prefixes.
 This matches if the given template is a prefix of the full URL path.
 - `PathPrefixStrip`: Same as `PathPrefix` but strip the given prefix from the request URL's Path.
-- `AddPrefix`: Add prefix from the request URL's Path.
+- `AddPrefix`: Add prefix to the request URL's Path.

-You can use multlple values for a rule by separating them with `,`.
+You can use multiple values for a rule by separating them with `,`.
 You can use multiple rules by separating them by `;`.

 You can optionally enable `passHostHeader` to forward client `Host` header to the backend.